This post may contain affiliate links. Please see our disclosure policy.

 Crush the nectarines, working one layer at a time, until you have a chunky pulp.
 Place the crushed fruit in a large saucepan and add 1/2 cup water.

-Bring the mixture to a boil, then cover and reduce heat.
+Bring the mixture to a boil, then cover and reduce the heat.
 Simmer for 10 minutes to soften the fruit and release the juice.

 While the fruit cooks, prepare your straining setup.
-Line a large bowl with three layers of damp cheesecloth or use a jelly bag suspended over a bowl.
+Line a large bowl with three layers of damp cheesecloth, or use a jelly bag suspended over a bowl.

 Measure exactly 4 cups of the strained juice.
 If you’re short, add a small amount of water to reach 4 cups.
-If you have excess, save it for another batch or use it in smoothies.
+If you have extra, save it for another batch or use it in smoothies.

 Make the Jelly

 While your juice is extracting, prepare your canning setup.
 Fill your water bath canner halfway with water and bring it to a simmer.
-Wash jars and lids in hot soapy water and keep them hot until ready to use.
+Wash the jars and lids in hot soapy water and keep them hot until ready to use.

-Once you’ve reached a full rolling boil, add all 4 cups of sugar at once.
+Once you’ve reached a full rolling boil, add all 5 cups of sugar at once.
 Stir vigorously to incorporate the sugar completely.

 Remove from heat immediately.
 Skim off any foam from the surface using a metal spoon.
 A little foam is normal and won’t affect quality, but removing it produces clearer jelly.